Two-loop mixed QCD-EW corrections to neutral current Drell-Yan: Framework of the Calculation

 \subsection{Ultraviolet renormalisation}

-The renormalisation at \oaas of the neutral current DY process has already been discussed in detail in ref.~\cite{Dittmaier:2020vra}.
+The renormalisation at \oaas of the NC DY process has already been discussed in detail in ref.~\cite{Dittmaier:2020vra}.
 We report here the basic steps that we have implemented to obtain the complete two-loop renormalised amplitude.